mediacloud/backend/doc/backup_crawler.markdown

         #
         # See doc/README.vagrant.markdown for instructions on how to set the environment
         # variables below.
-        AWS_INSTANCE_NAME="mc-temporary-crawler" \
+        AWS_INSTANCE_NAME="mc-backup-crawler" \
         AWS_ACCESS_KEY_ID="AKIAIOSFODNN7EXAMPLE" \
         AWS_SECRET_ACCESS_KEY="wJalrXUtnFEMI/K7MDENG" \
         AWS_KEYPAIR_NAME="development" \
         AWS_SSH_PRIVKEY="~/development.pem" \
         AWS_SECURITY_GROUP="default" \
         \
-        vagrant up --provider=aws &> temporary_crawler.log
+        vagrant up --provider=aws &> backup_crawler.log

         # SSH into the newly setup instance
         vagrant ssh

     **Note:** make sure the machine has sufficient disk space.
 For example, if using AWS, you will need to either create the instance with a large root partition or mount additional storage and use symlinks to get PostgreSQL to use this storage instead of the root partition.
 At the time of writing, Vagrant sets up EC2 machines with 40 GB of disk space.

-    **Note:** make sure to choose a safe EC2 security group (`AWS_SECURITY_GROUP`) for the temporary crawler, "safe" meaning that one should allow inly incoming SSH (and maybe ICMP) traffic and nothing else.
+    **Note:** make sure to choose a safe EC2 security group (`AWS_SECURITY_GROUP`) for the backup crawler, "safe" meaning that one should allow inly incoming SSH (and maybe ICMP) traffic and nothing else.
 That's because Media Cloud's `install.sh` creates a demo user `jdoe@mediacloud.org` which could be accessed by anyone from outside.

 2. **Make sure that the time zone of your machine is set to Eastern Time.**